WoodoLee/WoodoLee.github.io/_pages/software.md

 So I am trying to make the track finder with Non-supervisor method.
 There are several attempt to do that in CERN - GNN, RNN..
 But it is hard to adpot thier method because the situation is very different.
 I am struggling to study that and adopt to our group.<br>
 Strangly, this tough situation drag me into the program developing area.
 I made my own cluster to generate more data, I developed so many program packages but I got some obstacles because my lack of knowledge.<br>
 I decided to learn more deep knowledge in a perpective of Computer Engineering field.

+My All experiences are concentrated on Finding muon g-2/EDM value.
+I am trying to get the systematic error for our experiment.
+I joined the group since 2012 with my first job - DC to DC converter.
+I do my research with my collobrator usually - It's a common charateristic for Particle Physicsists, especially for Experimentalist.
+I spent most my time in Japan, KEK and J-PARC.
+There are various kind of people from various Countries.
+This condition helps me a lot.
+Now I expected getting physics ph.D for next year.
+Without my collaborators, I cannot do it, definetely.

 # Projects